arnavgautam/TreeHacks2015/HOLs/HOL-Windows8AndMobileServices/HOL.md

 	![Image 23](Images/image-23.png?raw=true)

 1. Expand the **References** node in the project and notice that many references are missing.
 These references will be downloaded as nuget packages when the app is compiled the first time.
-The _Windows Azure Mobile SDK_ is now downloaded as a nuget package.
+The _Microsoft Azure Mobile SDK_ is now downloaded as a nuget package.

 1. Press the **F5** key to build the project, download the required dependencies, and start the app.